zynksoftware/Zynk-Workflow/docs/_documentation/Integrations-Section/Amazon-Submit-Feeds.md

 redirect_from: "/article/640-amazon-submit-feeds"
 title: Amazon Submit Feeds
 ---
- This tutorial does not cover publishing product data to Amazon, only updating stock levels and prices - it is assumed thatthe products already exist in your Amazon inventory and the Amazon Merchant SKU matches the Sage Product Code.
-You will alsoneed your Merchant ID which you should have received after associating your Amazon Seller Central account with our DeveloperAccount,  see [Obtaining a Merchant ID from Amazon](obtaining-a-merchant-id-from-amazon).
+ This tutorial does not cover publishing product data to Amazon, only updating stock levels and prices - it is assumed that the products already exist in your Amazon inventory and the Amazon Merchant SKU matches the Sage Product Code.
+You will also need your Merchant ID which you should have received after associating your Amazon Seller Central account with our Developer Account,  see [Obtaining a Merchant ID from Amazon](obtaining-a-merchant-id-from-amazon).

 ## Zynk Connectors
  For this tutorial you will need access to the following connectors in Zynk: